kongware/scriptum/README.md

 ### Curried Functions

 Curried functions are the first choice of the functional programmer, because they greatly simplify the function interface.
-Typing them is easy:
+Typing them with scriptum is easy:

 ```javascript
 const add = fun(m => n => m + n, "Number => Number => Number");